 By a persistent attention to the concrete, animated by a love of persons and an astute perception of their whole good in all its richness, women craft the special happiness of each day.
 Even when unnoticed.
 May they find encouragement, and support, and a gratitude that begins to be commensurate to what they are doing.

-**NEW COURSE, OPEN TODAY: Woman of the Household
+NEW COURSE now open: Woman of the Household

 Willa Cather (American, 1873-1947) was a Pulitzer-winning authoress known especially for her novels of the American frontier, such as O Pioneers! and My Antonia.